 Activities in Vung Tau

-There are a couple of interesting ways to while away the time in Vung Tau.
+There are several interesting ways to while away the time in Vung Tau.

-If you enjoy a flutter and are in town on a Saturday night, head for the Lam Son Stadium at15 Le Loi, Vietnam’s only venue for greyhound racing.
+If you enjoy a flutter and are in town on a Saturday or Sunday night, head for the Lam Son Stadium at 15 Le Loi, Vietnam’s only venue for greyhound racing.

-The Paradise golf course (t 064 382 3366) is a decent eighteen-hole range off Bai San; a round will cost about $95, including caddy.
+The Paradise golf course is a decent 27-hole range off San Beach.

 The southern Binh Thuan coast